Van Vlaenderen · Genealogical Research

 Victor van Vlaenderen lineage — text summary

 This diagram shows the descent from Louis II de Male, Count of Flanders (1330–1384), through his natural son Victor van Vlaenderen (died before 1442), Lord of Ursel and Wessegem.
-Victor had three documented natural sons by Alix van Boyeghem: Lodewyc van Vlaendren (fl.
-1427–1442), Janne van Vlaendren (fl.
-1427–1442), and Adam van Vlaendren (fl.
-1427 – 18 March 1447), the closest documented individual bridge candidate to the modern East Flanders clusters.
+Victor had three documented natural sons: Lodewyc van Vlaendren (fl.
+1427–1442) and Janne van Vlaendren (fl.
+1427–1442) by Alix van Boyeghem, and Adam van Vlaendren (fl.
+1427 – 18 March 1447) by Gertrud Lindekens — Adam being the closest documented individual bridge candidate to the modern East Flanders clusters.
 Lodewyc married Jacqueline de Wilde and had two children: Josse van Vlaenderen (died young, buried Oostborch) and Margareta van Vlaenderen (fl.
 1478–1486, married into noble families).
-An evidentiary gap of approximately 100 years separates Adam (last confirmed 1447) from Joos van Vlaenderen (fl.
-1547), the first confirmed early modern bearer as testator in the Brugse Vrije probate records (TBO 184, bundle 21300).
-No direct genealogical link between Adam and Joos has yet been demonstrated.
+A deed of 17 July 1441 names the children jointly — 'mher Victoors van Vlaenderen kindren lande' — as adjoining landholders at Cadzand in the West-Flemish coastal zone, ten years after Victor's death (Verschelde 1867, p.
+221).
+An evidentiary gap of more than 130 years separates Adam (last confirmed 1447) from the first Meetjesland parish-register generation (1580s); the Joos van Vlaenderen of the Brugse Vrije records of 1545–49 (TBO 184, bundles 21300–21302), formerly read as the first early modern bearer, is now identified as the Praet line's cadet branch.
+No direct genealogical link between Adam and the parish cluster has yet been demonstrated.
 Key archival targets for bridging this gap: cijnsboeken and leenboeken (Ambacht Ursel / Maldegem), Staten van Goed, and Raad van Vlaanderen records at Rijksarchief Gent.

 Adam van Vlaendren (fl.
 1427 – 18 Mar 1447 N.S.)
 Directly Attested